MetPX/sarracenia/doc/Dev.rst

    in the git clone tree ...    metpx-git/sarracenia create a wheel by running

+   either:

    python3 setup.py bdist_wheel

-   it creates a wheel package under  dist/metpx*.whl than as root  install that new package
+   it creates a wheel package under  dist/metpx*.whl then as root  install that new package

    pip3 install --upgrade ...<path>/dist/metpx*.whl

+   or:

+   debuild -us -uc
+   sudo dpkg -i ../python3-metpx-...

+   which accomplishes the same thing using debian packaging.

 5- Have a sarracenia environment in your home...